stripe/rainier/rainier-docs/src/main/tut/tour.md

 } yield r
 ```

-This is our first "full" model: we have a parameter with a log-normal prior bundled into the `RandomVariable` named `e_x`; we use that parameter to initialize a `Poisson` noise distribution which we fit to our observations; and at the end, we output the same parameter (referenced by `r`) as the quantity we're interested in sampling from the posterior.
+This is our first "full" model: we have a parameter with a log-normal prior, bundled into the `RandomVariable` named `e_x`; we use that parameter to initialize a `Poisson` noise distribution which we fit to our observations; and at the end, we output the same parameter (referenced by `r`) as the quantity we're interested in sampling from the posterior.

 Let's plot the results!